Azure/azure-sdk-for-net/sdk/monitor/Azure.Monitor.OpenTelemetry.AspNetCore/README.md

 ### What is Included in the Distro

-The Azure Monitor Distro is a distribution of the .NET OpenTelemetry SDK with internally vendored instrumentation libraries, including:
+The Azure Monitor Distro is a distribution of the .NET OpenTelemetry SDK with instrumentation libraries, including:

 * Traces
   * **ASP.NET Core Instrumentation**: Provides automatic tracing for incoming HTTP requests to ASP.NET Core applications.
   * **HTTP Client Instrumentation**: Provides automatic tracing for outgoing HTTP requests made using [System.Net.Http.HttpClient](https://docs.microsoft.com/dotnet/api/system.net.http.httpclient).
   * **SQL Client Instrumentation** Provides automatic tracing for SQL queries executed using the [Microsoft.Data.SqlClient](https://www.nuget.org/packages/Microsoft.Data.SqlClient) and [System.Data.SqlClient](https://www.nuget.org/packages/System.Data.SqlClient) packages.
+(While the SqlClient instrumentation is still in beta it is privately copied within our Distro.)

 * Metrics
   * Provides automatic collection of Application Insights Standard metrics.